wp-plugins/mail-subscribe-list/readme.txt

 == Frequently Asked Questions ==

-= The plugin does not have a feature that I need, can you add it? =

 If the feature that you require is small and I can see a need for it then I may develop it into future versions of this plugin, contact me via the [Webforward website here](http://www.webfwd.co.uk/).

 == Changelog ==